shhhkun/SmartMirror/mobile_app/MainApp/README.md

 # ----------

 Future enhancements not implemented in protoype, but for the final sellable product:
+- Add another black characterstic that allows write on the mirror side.
+For the purpose of if there's ever functionality to add a new module to the mirror, not just unhide existing ones.
 - Have the user be able to drag and drop rectangles on the screen, instead of the form submit.
 - This app only works if there is one BLE device connected.
 Things will probably break if the user also has a pair of headphones connected.
 This is because I'm just taking the first item from the connectedPeripheralsArray that gets returned.
 In the future, we could have it only detect connected devices that match a certain ID signature for our smart mirrors.
-Overall I bet things will break if multiple devices are connected.
-- Support for more modulec configuration other than position and enable.
+- Support for more module configuration other than position and enable.
 Something like weather location.
 - A way for the user to authenticate for their apps.
 Like have this app make a call to a web server of ours, that server goes and gets a token for some site, gives us the token, and we pass that token along with BLE to the Raspi.
+- Make sure we're actually using encrypted BLE.
+I think it might be doing that under the hood right now, but not sure.
 - iOS compatability.
 Permission stuff doesn't work at the moment.
-Theoretically, most of it should work.
-Except for the getBondedPeripherals() method in the library.
-But I doubt the flow of bonded > system connected > connected that kind of happens in this app right now would be the same on iOS.
-And the connect() function in the library doesn't time out on iOS, so would need a timer here.
-- Discoverability of characteristics.
-Instead of having them hard coded.
-Maybe have one characteristic that is fixed or gets discovered via its position or description.
-And then that is read-only and cha display some kind of array/map of the other characteristics and their associated modules.
+Theoretically, most of it should work, since for anything that's android or ios only, I wrapped that with a conditional for ios/android.
-- Add support for multiple users, maybe with a login function in the app.
-And a web server to store data.
+- Better support for multiple users, maybe with a login function in the app.
+Perhaps a web server and database to store data.